 Before Aunty Leah sent me the recipe I had won a radio completion with a version I vaguely remembered Mum making.
 It netted me nearly a thousand dollars in cash, cookware and electrical appliances.
 My sister is a wonderful cook and was quite rightly disgusted.
 I had never actually made the pie myself, and worse still I had forgotten to mention the chicken stock!
 In my defense, my sister ended up with most of the appliances I’d won.

-Of course, rabbit really came into it’s own during the Great Depression.
-Here is an Australian recipe from the 1930’s
+Of course, rabbit really came into its own during the Great Depression.
+Below is an Australian recipe from the 1930’s

 POOR MAN’S PIE